joshsmith01/Dice-WP-REST-API-For-Headlines/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-To install this plugin, use .git.
+To install this plugin for development, use .git.
 Go to the repository located [GitHub](git@github.com:DiceHoldingsInc/Dice-WP-REST-API-For-Headlines.git).
 Open up your command line and enter:

 ```